Important safety message for property owners

 With so many people working within their properties during the holiday period, the power company is reminding residents to be aware of underground and overhead electrical dangers in and around their property.

-Digging, cutting and pruning trees in the yard is commonplace for thousands of Rockhampton residents at this time of year.
+Digging, cutting and pruning trees in the yard is commonplace for thousands of Gladstone residents at this time of year.

 According to Ergon's Safety Advisor Chris Rose, these jobs should always be done with electrical safety in mind.